Acids and Bases (Corrosives)

 In most laboratories, both small amounts of waste acids and waste bases are generated.
 Collect them separately and neutralize one with the other rendering the material non-hazardous.
 If additional acid or base is required, sulfuric or hydrochloric acid and sodium or magnesium hydroxide, respectively, can be used.
 If the acid or base is highly concentrated, first dilute it to a concentration below 10%.
 Click here for more detailed procedures.

 Non-toxic neutralization products may be disposed of through the sanitary sewer but must comply with the City of Kelowna Bylaws, in particular Consolidated Sanitary Sewer/Storm Drain Regulation Bylaw No. 6618-90.
-Toxic products such as ones containing heavy metals and toxic ions such as cyanide and sulphide, or large volumes of concentrated corrosive materials, should be disposed of according to approved protocols through Risk Management Services.
+Toxic products such as ones containing heavy metals and toxic ions such as cyanide and sulphide, or large volumes of concentrated corrosive materials, should be disposed of according to approved protocols through Health, Safety and Environment Services.

 Prevent Sanitary Wastewater Contamination